-Patients Dying Fast, And Far From Family, Challenge Practice of Palliative Care
+Patients Dying Fast, And Far From Family, Challenge Practice Of Palliative Care

-Seattle mourned the news: Elizabeth and Robert Mar died of COVID within a day of each other.
+Seattle mourned the news: Elizabeth and Robert Mar died of COVID-19 within a day of each other.
 They would have celebrated 50 years of marriage in August.

 But their deaths at the end of March were not the same.
 Liz, a vivacious matriarch at 72, died after two weeks sedated on a ventilator.
 Her analytical engineer husband, Robert, 78, chose no aggressive measures.
 He was able to communicate with their adult children until nearly the end.